 This issue has been previously covered in different sections, except for customs sanctions (in 3.4 Insider Dealing, Market Abuse and Criminal Banking Law and 3.6 Financial Record-Keeping).
 Customs offences cover two forms of smuggling.
 Smuggling, in its proper sense, consists of introducing into or extracting from the national territory goods whose import or export is prohibited.
 Contraband offences in the improper sense, on the other hand, are types of customs fraud – ie, introducing or exporting a good while defrauding the public treasury by avoiding the payment of taxes on that good.

 According to the Chilean Criminal Code, concealers are those who, with knowledge of the perpetration of a crime or of the acts carried out to commit it, and without having participated in it as perpetrators or as accomplices, intervene after its execution.
 The concealers are sanctioned with a penalty two degrees lower than that indicated by law for the perpetrator of the crime.
-In principle, if the defendant is convicted for an offence, he or she cannot be also convicted for concealment, with the exception of the case of money laundering, where the defendant can be convicted for a specific offence and for self-laundering his or her own money, which can be understood as a way of concealing the product of a crime.
+In principle, if the defendant is convicted for an offence, they cannot be also convicted for concealment, with the exception of the case of money laundering, where the defendant can be convicted for a specific offence and for self-laundering their own money, which can be understood as a way of concealing the product of a crime.

-The Chilean Criminal Code distinguishes between two classes of co-operators: (i) the co-perpetrator, legally equated with the perpetrator, although he does not take direct part in the execution of the crime; and (ii) the accomplice in the strict legal sense
+The Chilean Criminal Code distinguishes between two classes of co-operators: (i) the co-perpetrator, legally equated with the perpetrator, although they do not take direct part in the execution of the crime; and (ii) the accomplice in the strict legal sense.

 The co-perpetrator is the one who conspires with another and provides the means for the commission of the crime.
 The accomplice, on the other hand, is one who is not included in the definition of co-perpetrator, but who also assists in the execution of the act with previous or simultaneous actions.
-In the case of the co-perpetrator, he is punished with the same penalty as the perpetrator, while the accomplice is punished with a lower penalty.
+The co-perpetrator is punished with the same penalty as the perpetrator, while the accomplice is punished with a lower penalty.

 In force since 2003, Law No 19,913 – that created the Financial Analysis Unit (Unidad de Análisis Financiero, UAF) – contains the main money-laundering regulation in Chile, under which both natural and legal entities may be prosecuted.
 Criminal prosecution for the crime requires the pre-existence of another predicate offence listed in Law No 19,913.
 Those offences have been subject to a progressive expansion and now include crimes such as: